 The Bengal's breeding program was initiated by Californian breeder Jean Mill in the 1960's.
-The goal is to obtain a cat which has physical of features distinctive Felis Bengalensis, a small forest-dwelling wild cat, together with the domestic cat's social ability and temperament.
+The goal is to obtain a cat which has physical distinctive Felis features of Bengalensis, a small forest-dwelling wild cat, together with the domestic cat's social ability and temperament.
 Judges shall always keep this goal in mind and give special merit to those characteristics in the appearance of the Bengal which are distinct from those found in other domestic cat breeds.